Brownfield is the most likely option

 It is very unlikely that you’ll be able to find greenfield sites in London.
 Even on the outskirts of the city, where things get leafier, most of this natural landscape will be protected by the greenbelt.

-Saying this, brownfield does sometimes come with structures already in place, it might be possible to play this to your advantage and use it as a foundation for your build - saving you money.
+Saying this, brownfield does sometimes come with structures already in place.
+You might be able to play this to your advantage and use an existing structure as a foundation for your build - saving you money.

 Right to Build